menhera-org/TabArray/README.md

     - Show/hide tabs of a container.
     - Create and delete containers as you like.
     - Switch windows.
 - Enables First-Party Isolate (privacy.firstparty.isolate; FPI) by default.
-(Configurable.) **This means that cookies for a different sites, even for a same container, are separated by registrable domain.** It also enables natural and flicker-free openings of new windows by websites, unlike simulated FPI by manipulating containers.
+(Configurable.) **This means that cookies for different sites, even for a same container, are separated by registrable domain.** It also enables natural and flicker-free openings of new windows by websites, unlike simulated FPI by manipulating containers.
 This is the way Tor Browser is using.
 - Allows the user to enable fingerprinting resistance (privacy.resistFingerprinting).

 ## Usage